iwantmyhatback/jellyfin.supplemental/.credentials/README.md

 ### gmail-secret-file.sample.json

 A sample of what a correct `<repoRoot>/.credentials/gmail-secret-file.json` should look like.
 This is simply for validation of newly generated files to make sure they match this template.
-Seeing as Gmail offers a few different ways of authenticating between service accounts, oAuth, and API keys i am providing this to make sure that the correct file is queried by the user in the Google Cloud Console
+Seeing as Gmail offers a few different ways of authenticating between service accounts, oAuth, and API keys I am providing this to make sure that the correct file is queried by the user in the Google Cloud Console

 ### gmail-python-email-send.json